-Appart from ERCC1 and XPF, XPA interacts with many other NER proteins, and is considered as a nuclear antigen) (Figure 1).
+cellular nuclear antigen) (Figure 1).
 Besides the proteins directly involved in NER, XPA is also known to interact with other involved proteins, including ATR (ataxia telangiectasia and Rad3-related) kinase and PARP-1 (poly[ADP-ribose] polymerase 1).
-XPA is therefore considered one of the key ratelimiting factors of the cellular NER capacity.
+Therefore, XPA is considered one of the key rate-limiting factors of the cellular NER capacity.

-150 key scaffold for this repair pathway [46].
-Another NER interacting partners of XPA include XPE, expression was associated with CDDP hypersensitivity and reduced NER capacity [47].
-On contrary, overexpression of XPA protein has been shown in CDDP-resistant cancers, [48, 49], where capacity of the tumor cells to repair DNA damage and avoid apoptosis is substantially increased.
+TGCT cell lines have been shown to express relatively low amounts of XPA protein.
+This low expression was associated with CDDP hypersensitivity and reduced NER capacity [47].
+On the contrary, overexpression of XPA protein has been shown in CDDP-resistant cancers [48, 49], where capacity of the tumor cells to repair DNA damage and avoid apoptosis is substantially increased.
 Additionally, high responsiveness of TGCT cells to CDDP has also been associated with increased induction of apoptosis and decreased efficiency of cell cycle arrest, probably caused by altered p53 pathway [50].
-Compared to other solid tumors, most of TGCTs express wild type p53, usually in higher amounts than normal tissue [51].
+Compared to other solid tumors, majority of TGCTs express wild type p53, usually in higher amounts than normal tissue [51].